TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Introduction.md

 > Pre-integrated, pre-validated hardware & software building blocks.
 They enable secure data flow between devices and the cloud.

-> can filter data from different types of sensors and protocols.
+> Can filter data from different types of sensors and protocols.

 ### IoT Use Cases